Chamonix With a Toddler: Family Ski Guide 2026

 Cool Cats Chamonix – Artisanal hot dogs and fries that are genuinely delicious.
 But no high chairs, so prepare for lap dining and the inevitable ketchup disaster.

 O Garde-Manger – Wine and cheese heaven for exhausted adults.
-We sprint here whenever Roman falls asleep in his pram like it’s the finish line of a marathon we didn’t know we were running.
+We sprint here whenever Roman falls asleep in his pram like it’s the finish line of a marathon.

 Best Coffee Shops in Chamonix For Knackered Parents